Floorp-Projects/Floorp/remote/doc/Testing.md

 Browser chrome tests
 --------------------

-We also have a set of functional [browser chrome] tests located under _remote/test/browser_:
+We also have a set of functional [browser chrome] tests for CDP located under _remote/cdp/test/browser_:

-	% ./mach mochitest remote/test/browser/browser_cdp.js
+	% ./mach mochitest remote/cdp/test/browser/browser_cdp.js

 The functional tests will appear under the `M` (for _mochitest_) category in the `remote` jobs on Treeherder.